Erich Topp: Reuben James and Second Happy time

-Ashore
+Shore duty

 Command of U-552 was passed on to Kapitänleutnant Klaus Popp.
 Topp officially remained with the 7th U-boat Flotilla until 4 November, when he was appointed chief of the 27th U-boat Flotilla, a training flotilla based in Gotenhafen (now Gdynia, Poland).
 In August 1944, Topp was appointed head of the department charged with introducing the Type XXI submarines into service, the first submarines designed to operate primarily submerged.
 In this position, he was promoted to Fregattenkapitän (frigate captain) on 1 December 1944.